bgregos/SimpleSection/README.md

 #Contributing
 Thanks for your interest.
 To get started, you'll need a working Efxclipse install, and import this repository as a project into eclipse from there.
 You'll also need maven if you want to add dependencies or package the project.

 To build for distribution outside of Eclipse, use ``mvn jfx:jar``.
-A new JAR file will be generated from the info in ``pom.xml``, and it will be placed in the ``target/jfx/app/`` folder.
-You'll need to bundle the ``res`` folder together with the jar.
+A new JAR file will be generated from the info in ``pom.xml``, and it will be placed in the ``target/jfx/app/`` folder, along with a ``lib`` folder. .
+You'll need to bundle the ``res`` folder (in the project top-level directory) together with the generated jar and ``lib`` folder.
 See JavaFX-Maven-Plugin for more details.

+You can also package the program for Windows using launch4j.